seanbrindley17/milestone-project-2/README.md

 * I used code from [this w3schools page](https://www.w3schools.com/howto/howto_css_modals.asp) to help build my how to play modal.

 * I used code from [this Reddit post](https://www.reddit.com/r/learnjavascript/comments/ii6yzh/making_a_high_score_localstorage/) and [this GameDevJS article](https://gamedevjs.com/articles/using-local-storage-for-high-scores-and-game-progress/#:~:text=You%20can%20do%20this%20by,value%20associated%20with%20a%20key.) to help build my highScore function.

+#### Hover.css

+I utilised code from [hover.css](https://ianlunn.github.io/Hover/) by Ian Lunn to put effects on my how to play, play and try again buttons.
+These credits will be documented here.

+* For the How To Play button, I used [.hvr-bounce-to-top](https://github.com/IanLunn/Hover/blob/master/css/hover.css#L1540)